BojanKogoj/ng-builder-file-remover/README.md

 ng new remover-test-project
 ```

-Go inside the project and inside `angular.json` under architect add path locally to the project.
+Go inside the project and in `angular.json` under architect add local path to the project.

 ```json
 "file-remover": {